tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 that array is actually pointing to an address in memory on your computer.
 The computer has to have a starting point and ending point for that information.
 Your computer does not see the starting "[" and the closing "]" as we do.
-It may have something similar to these brackets, but in between them is all of the data of the available to the program itself.
+It may have something similar to these brackets, but in between them is all of the data available to the program itself.
 So to break up the memory, it needs characters like the null operator ("\0") to, in the colloquial phrase, work under the hood.

 As a disclaimer, there are many things in place today to prevent a program you run from being allowed